 It’s EASY to give!
 Just click on the picture above, or this link to go to Paypal’s secure servers.
 All donations go towards our nonprofit’s mission to create media for children’s character development and education, and not for salaries.
 If you believe in investing in education, please give.
 As soon as you do, you will be redirected to our thank you page with free access to 11 of our awesome educational resources!

-When children are taught to calmly express themselves in a ‘safe’ environment, and to listen patiently as they give others the same courtesy, it will go a long way to growing them into more thoughtful adults who will be able to work out their problems peacefully!
+Helping kids to settle arguments is very important to their ability to get along in life.
+When children are taught to calmly express themselves in a ‘safe’ environment and to listen patiently as they give others the same courtesy, it will go a long way to growing them into more thoughtful adults who will be able to work out their problems peacefully!
 This simple technique called Resolve or Report* helps them learn how!

-The Strategy: Resolve or Report is a method that teaches kids how to work out their differences.
+Resolve or Reportis a method that teaches kids how to work out their differences.
 By giving them choices, they are empowered and not left feeling helpless.